sfinnexe/NOAH_demographics/README.md

 # Naturally Occuring Affordable Housing (NOAH) Demographics

-The goal of this analysis was to find the racial and ethnic demographic information of census tracts in Philadelphia where there is a high concentration of vulnearable NOAH properties.
+The goal of this analysis was to find information on vulnerable populations in census tracts in Philadelphia where there is a high concentration of vulnearable NOAH properties.

 ## Definitions
-**high concentration of NOAH properties:** census tracts in which there are more than 50 identified vulnerable NOAH properties.
+**vulnerable populations:** single mothers with children, people with disabilities, and racial/ethnic minorities **high concentration of NOAH properties:** census tracts in which there are more than 50 identified vulnerable NOAH properties.
 These census tracts account for less than half of census tracts in Philadelphia.
 **vulnerable NOAH properties must meet at least 1 of 3 criteria:**
 1. They are within a census tract with a displacement risk ratio (DRR) of over 0.78